Excessive drinking doesn’t just affect your liver

 A statement by the American Society of Clinical Oncology has just revealed that people who drink more are at risk of developing seven different kinds of cancer.
 Past research have supported the idea that there’s a connection between alcohol consumption and risk of cancer.

 For one, the ethanol in alcoholic drinks, once metabolized, can turn into a harmful toxin called acetaldehyde.
-This chemical damages your DNA and causes changes that lead to cancer.
-Normally, build-up of this chemical can be prevented by our natural ALDH enzymes, but this brings in the next problem.
-Alcohol in your bloodstream can impair your bodily functions, which includes the release of these enzymes.
-It also gets in the way of your body’s ability to break down nutrients essential to preventing cancer.
+This chemical damages the DNA and causes changes that lead to cancer.
+Normally, build-up of this chemical can be prevented by the natural ALDH enzymes, but this brings in the next problem.
+Alcohol in the bloodstream can impair bodily functions, which includes the release of these enzymes.
+It also gets in the way of the body’s ability to break down nutrients essential to preventing cancer.

 People who drink at least three and a half alcoholic beverages a day are two to three times more vulnerable to mouth and neck cancer—particularly cancer in the mouth, pharynx, and larynx.
 This is worse for smokers.

 Esophageal cancer is also possible for alcohol drinkers, especially those with an enzyme defect.
-Our body breaks down alcohol with the use of alcohol dehydrogenase (ADH) and aldehyde dehydrogenase-2 (ALDH2), which makes acetaldehyde into a non-toxic substance.
+The body breaks down alcohol with the use of alcohol dehydrogenase (ADH) and aldehyde dehydrogenase-2 (ALDH2), which turns acetaldehyde into a non-toxic substance.
 Unfortunately, some people are born with ALDH2 who can’t tolerate a lot of alcohol.
 In effect, this makes them more prone to esophageal cancer.

 As expected, alcohol consumption is also the primary cause of liver cancer.
 Your liver is the main organ responsible for metabolizing alcohol and when it tries to break down alcohol, the released reactive oxygen species damages the liver.
 Normally, the liver can repair itself but undergoing repetitive damage hinders its recovery.